List of Mohun Bagan Super Giant seasons

 Mohun Bagan Super Giant commonly referred to as Mohun Bagan (Football Department of Mohun Bagan AC) is an Indian association football club based in Kolkata, West Bengal.
 Founded in 1889, it is one of the oldest football clubs in Asia.
 The club competes in the Indian Super League, the top tier of Indian football league system.

-Mohun Bagan have won the National Football League thrice, the I-League twice, the Indian Super League once and are the current defending champions.
+Mohun Bagan have won the National Football League thrice, the I-League twice, the Indian Super League twice.
 They are the most successful team in the history of the Federation Cup having won it fourteen times.